undefinedAlison Crum 2025

 What is the course about?

-This well-established course is designed for individual applicants and will focus on some of the rich repertoire of sixteenth and seventeenth century viol consort music.
-The tutors will help develop your playing and listening skills and will explain structure of the music, and how to better articulate it through applying historically appropriate techniques.
-Applicants should be able to sight-read a range of standard English consort repertoire.
+This much-loved course is designed for individual participants and will focus on some of the rich repertoire of sixteenth- and seventeenth-century viol consort music.
+The tutors will help you develop your playing and listening skills, and will explain the structure of the music and how to better articulate it through the application of historically appropriate techniques.
+The ability to sight-read a range of standard English consort repertoire is a must.

 Tutor website: www.alisoncrum.co.uk